sarahaime/stock-quote-api/README.md

 - Start the api service: cd stock-service; npm start;
 - Start the stock service: cd stock-service; npm start; (On a separate terminal)
 - You need nodejs and mongodb running on the server
+- For running the test: cd api-service; npm test;

 ### Stack and technologies used